Sports Coach Logo Sports Coach Training Principles Fitness Components

 Eating Habits

 Fixing your eating habits is a vital part of fitness.
 However, good eating habits do not mean you starve yourself or keep stuffing yourself if you are too skinny.
 The key is to eat right and eat well.
 Since you already have your BMR, use it to identify your calorie intake.
 Distribute your total required calorie intake throughout the day.
-Instead of taking fewer meals, eat five to six smaller meals at regular intervals.
+Instead of taking fewer meals, eat five to six smaller meals regularly.

 Additional supplements